dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

                                         moment_corrections=[{'moms': moms, 'center': center1},
 					                    {'moms': moms, 'center': center2}])

-In general case with multiple centers, the calculation cell is divided into non-overlapping regions determined by the given centers so that each point of space is associated to the closest center.
+When multiple centers are used, the multipole moments are calculated on non-overlapping regions of the calculation cell.
+Each point in space is associated to its closest center.
 See `Voronoi diagrams <http://en.wikipedia.org/wiki/Voronoi_diagram>`_ for analogous illustration of the partitioning of a plane.